rotheconrad/F100_Prok_Recombination/README.md

 ### Step 03: Compute F100s

-This step calculates the F100 for each genome pair using the outputs from aai.rb in the previous step.
+This step calculates the F100 for each genome pair using the outputs from 02b_get_RBMs.py in the previous step.
 It can write out histograms of the RBM sequence identity distribution.

 *replace ${my_species} with the output prefix of your choice.
 This will create an important file ${my_species}_F100.tsv needed for the next steps.*